shadow-robot/sr_ur_arm/README.md

 sr_ur_arm
 ---------

+sr_ur_arm  controls a robot system made up from a Shadow Dexterous Hand and a Universal Robots (UR) arm.
+This requires a special control structure because the UR arm expects position control commands over TCP/IP at 125Hz, and the Shadow Hand expects output over EtherCAT from a 1kHz control loop.

-sr_ur_arm allows controlling a robot system with a Shadow Dexterous hand attached on a Universal Robots arm.
-A  controller for a UR CB3 arm (6DOF) is provided as a plugin according to the ros_control architecture.
-Communication with the arm with TCP/IP is handled asynchronously by libuv.
-Communication with the Shadow hand is handled with its standard drivers using EtherCAT and eml as the EtherCAT master.
-The control loop in ros_ethercat keeps both robots synchronized with the hand's controller updated every 1ms and the arm's updated every 8ms.
-The repository depends on Shadow's [fork](https://github.com/shadow-robot/universal_robot.git) of the ros_industrial drivers for UR, for things like the URDF description of the UR robot.
-Of course it also depends on the Shadow hand drivers for ROS.
+The controller for a UR model CB3 arm (6DOF) is provided as a plugin according to the ros_control architecture.

+Communication with the UR arm by TCP/IP is handled asynchronously by libuv.
+Communication with the Shadow Hand is handled with the standard drivers using EtherCAT and eml as the EtherCAT master.

+The control loop in ros_ethercat keeps both robots synchronized,  with the Hand's controller updated every 1ms and the UR arm's controller updated every 8ms.

+The repository depends on Shadow's [fork](https://github.com/shadow-robot/universal_robot.git) of the ros_industrial drivers for UR, for things like the URDF description of the UR robot, and the Shadow hand drivers for ROS.

 This repository is not needed if you have either a Shadow hand or UR robot by themselves.

 ### sr_ur_program_loader